Artist, Illustrator, Designer

-I am so fortunate to have a studio which is beautifully located overlooking the Trent & Mersy Canal in Barnton, Northwich, Cheshire.
+I am so fortunate to have a studio which is beautifully located in a large garden overlooking the Trent & Mersy Canal in Barnton, Northwich, Cheshire.
+Barnton is the only village on the canal system to have two tunnels.
 To rise every day and look at the water, the wild life and the changing seasons is inspirational.

 Whilst I am inspired by my beautiful surroundings (who wouldn’t be) it is also the effect of light, colour and texture on a subject that draws me in as with the night time scenes of the local chemical works.
 These large industrial scenes with a similar theme of illuminated steam have a dramatic quality about them so I have been very pleased with the response to them.